Collective Action with Uncertain Payoffs: Coordination, Public Signals and Punishment Dilemmas

 University of Miami - School of Business Administration - Department of Economics

 University of Illinois at Urbana-Champaign - Department of Economics

-Uncertainty in payoffs is a central feature of collective action in contentious contexts such as protests and revolutions.
-We integrate payoff uncertainty into a model of collective action.
-We model the “calculus of protest” of individuals who must decide whether to submit to the status quo or mount a revolution based on their personal assessments of the status quo.
-When deciding whether to revolt, a citizen must infer both the value of the status quo, and the actions of other citizens, which reflect their information about the relative values of the status quo and revolution.
-When a citizen is too willing to revolt, she deprives other citizens from optimally conditioning the outcome on their joint information, and hence reduces their willingness to revolt.
-We characterize the conditions under which: (a) less accurate information about the status quo can increase the likelihood of revolt; (b) common knowledge and public signals can reduce the likelihood of collective action and even successful revolution; (c) harsher punishment can increase the incidence of punishment; and (d) the incidence of revolt is positively correlated with the incidence of repression when failed revolt is punished harshly, but negatively correlated when punishment is slight.
+We provide a framework for analyzing collective action in contentious contexts such as protests or revolutions when individuals are uncertain about the relative payoffs of the status quo and revolution.
+We model the "calculus of protest" of individuals who must decide whether to submit to the status quo or revolt based on personal information about their payoffs.
+When deciding whether to revolt, a citizen must infer both the value of successful revolution and the likely actions of other citizens.
+We characterize the conditions under which payoffuncertainty overturns conventional wisdom: (a) when a citizen is too willing to revolt, he reduces the incentives of others to revolt; (b) less accurate information about the value of revolution can make revolt more likely; (c) public signals can reduce the likelihood of revolt; (d) harsher punishment can increase the incidence of punishment; and (e) the incidence of protest can be positively correlated with that of repression.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.359 seconds